alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

     item will activate the emulated switch.
 State-dependent components
     Some components will be drawn differently depending on the containing element’s state.
-These include the dot matrix, multi-segment LED display, simple counter and reel elements.
+These include the dot matrix, multi-segment LED display and simple counter elements.
 See :ref:`layfile-parts-elements` for details.
 Conditionally-drawn components
     Components may be conditionally drawn or hidden depending on the containing element’s state by supplying ``state`` and/or ``statemask`` attributes.
 See